andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 ![Early draft design prototype sketch]({{ "/assets/images/2026-02-10-Soundproof-Sleep-Capsule/early-sketchup-prototype.png" | absolute_url }})
 {% endfigure %}

-Once the requirements took shape, I hired Fehim — an engineer I found on Upwork — because I didn’t actually know how to design physical objects at this scale.
+Once the requirements took shape, I hired Fehim (an engineer I found on Upwork) because I didn’t actually know how to design physical objects at this scale.
 The mass needed for real attenuation (reduction) pushed the estimate past half a ton.

-A 100&nbsp;kg door a dangerous crushing hazard.
+A 100&nbsp;kg door is a crushing hazard.
 The simple rectangle in my sketch translated physically into a massive lever arm destined to rip its hinges out — or tip the whole structure.

 You don’t just “hang” a slab of mass-loaded vinyl (a thin, dense rubber sheet) and plywood; you build a steel cage to contain it.
 The deeper I dug, the more obvious my ignorance became.